commercelayer/mfe-checkout/README.md

 2. Create your organization and get your credentials by following this [getting started guide](https://docs.commercelayer.io/api/getting-started).

-3. Customize your organization by adding a logo_url and primary_color which will automatically be used in your application. (draft)

-4. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers/) and [API reference](https://docs.commercelayer.io/api/).
+3. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers/) and [API reference](https://docs.commercelayer.io/api/).

-5. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
+4. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
 You should generate this in your sales channel or use our JavaScript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).

-6. Create an [order](https://docs.commercelayer.io/api/resources/orders) associated with some line items.
+5. Create an [order](https://docs.commercelayer.io/api/resources/orders) associated with some line items.

-7. Access your checkout as an external application or a page in your sales channel using the URL format: `<your-deployed-checkout-url>/:order_id?accessToken=<token>`.
-For example, `https://checkout.cl-shop.com/PrnYhoVeza?accessToken=eyJhbGciOiJIUzUxMiJ9` or `https://cl-shop.com/checkout/PrnYhoVeza?accessToken=eyJhbGciOiJIUzUxMiJ9`.
+6. Checkout the previously created order using the URL format: `<your-deployed-checkout-url>/:order_id?accessToken=<token>`.
+For example: `https://checkout.yourbrand.com/PrnYhoVeza?accessToken=eyJhbGciOiJIUzUxMiJ9`.

 ## Future updates

-We will be supporting more payment gateways and launching a hosted checkout feature to the Commerce Layer dashboard soon.
-With the hosted checkout feature, you can install the checkout application to your organization and customize your logo or primary colors.
-Then, the application gets deployed and hosted automatically by Commerce Layer.
+We will be launching a (free) hosted version of this checkout application and a new dashboard soon.
+With the hosted checkout feature enabled, you can install the checkout application with a single click, customize your organization logo and primary colors, and automatically deploy the application from the dashboard.

+Kindly reach out to support@commercelayer.io or the chat on [our website](https://commercelayer.io) if you're interested in becoming an early user.

 ## Contributors guide